 Tiffin School is a hugely competitive grammar school, with over ten applicants for every Year 7 place, so students need to be properly prepared before the exam.
 To give students the best possible chance of gaining a place in Year 7 at Tiffin School, we would recommend using the following practice papers:

 These packs will prove useful for targeted practice of specific question types that have come up in previous years in the Tiffin first round exam:

 If you would like further practice, we have plenty of subject and skill-specific resources that will help:

-In previous years, there has been a strong emphasis on synonyms and antonyms in the first round English test so this pack should prove especially useful:
+In previous years, there has been a strong emphasis on synonyms and antonyms in the first round English test.
+These packs should prove especially useful:

 11+ Long Numerical Reasoning (This pack requires answers to be written in a similar format to that required in the Tiffin first round Maths exam)

-The maths and english sections in the two packs below cover many styles that are very similar to the question types used in the first round Tiffin tests.
-The answer sheets included also replicate how some of the Maths questions need to be answered.
-However, please ignore the Non-Verbal Reasoning sections as they are not relevant for Tiffin:
+The maths and English sections in the packs below cover many exam styles that are very similar to the question types used in the first round Tiffin tests.
+The answer sheets included also show how some of the maths questions need to be answered.
+(You should ignore the Non-Verbal Reasoning sections as they are not relevant for Tiffin.)